4 Lovasz-Erdős Local Lemma

 Ae=e monochromatic”.

-We have (Ee)=2k+1.
-We want 2k+11e(Δ+1).
+We have (Ae)=2k+1, so we want 2k+11e(Δ+1).
 Note if we define our dependency graph G by AeAf if ef, then

 Δ(G)dk.